timburr1/timburr1.github.io/cv.md

 Work Experience
 ----
+May 2020 - Present
+**Computer Science Teacher | Centennial High School | Meridian, ID**
+* Teaches computer science with a focus on web development and databases

-Aug 2019 - Present
+Aug 2019 - May 2020
 **Senior Software Engineer | Healthwise | Boise, ID**
-* Interacts with other departments and internal users as part of development of the Healthwise software and systems
-* Provides leadership and direction to engineers developing tools and processes to improve continuous integration and automated testing at Healthwise
+* Developed and maintained software to provide health information to patients and providers
-* Envisions innovative designs for complex software systems; Contributes to developing effective processes and best practices
+* Improved internal processes and documentation
-* Works with other developers to facilitate knowledge transfer and conduct code reviews
+* Mentored and collaborated with other developers
-* Participates in pair programming, technical design reviews, and code reviews
+* Provided developer feedback in code reviews
-* Works with users to resolve technical issues and to provide implementation support
-* Contributes to development of company objectives and principles, and achieves goals in creative and effective ways

 Aug 2012 - Aug 2019
 **Software Developer | Clearwater Analytics | Boise, ID**